 Nr.
-Image Text Time (sec) 1.
+Image Text Zeit (sec) 1.
 (Stock footage?)
-Videos of marine ecosystems Speaker [off]: Marine environments are highly exposed to threats, but there are limits to what nature can bear.
+Videos of Marine ecosystems Marine environments are highly exposed to threats, but there are limits to what nature can bear.
 7 2.
 (Stock footage?)
-Videos of threats (marine pollution, ship noise/propeller/engine) Speaker [off]: Often, those threats are produced by humans and lead to stress in marine animals.
+Videos of threats (sea pollution, ship noise / propeller / engine) Often, those threats are produced by humans and lead to stress in marine animals.
 8 3.
-Images of whales with statistical overlay Speaker [off]: If the stress is relieved, ecosystems can return to their original state.
+Images of whales with statistic overlay If the stress is relieved, ecosystems can return to their original state.
 But when we examine individual cases, we see that this effect does not apply across all species.
 For example, North Atlantic right whales are barely recovering, while other whale species have seen recoveries of 7% per year.
 We don't yet know why that is.
-Therefore, we have to ask ourselves: What research is still needed to establish why certain species recover from stresses while others do not?
-35 4.
-Studio / speaker Maybe text animations on screen Speaker [on/off]: Let's start by looking at what stress actually is.
+Therefore, we have to ask ourselves: what research is still needed to establish why certain species recover from stresses while others do not?
+22 4.
+Studio / speaker Maybe text animations onscreen Let's start by looking at what stress actually is.
 Stress is the internal response of the biological system to a stressor.
 The stressor, which can be biotic or abiotic, moves the system out of its normal operating range.
-50 Stock footage: Cetaceans Our research focuses on cetaceans - in other words, on marine animals such as whales, dolphins, and porpoises.
+33 Stock footage: Cetaceans Our research focuses on cetaceans - in other words, on marine animals such as whales, dolphins, and porpoises.
 We try to understand the impact of stressors on these cetaceans and their environments.
 Identifying individual stressors is challenging, especially when they combine with each other.
 But to develop sustainable options to manage ecosystems, we must distinguish each stressor from the others and understand its specific underlying effects.
 5. Animation A linear graph rises.
 In the end, it morphs into a sigmoidal curve.
-Speaker [on/off]: Multiple stressors combine to produce cumulative effects.
+Multiple stressors combine to produce cumulative effects.
 In most cases, the response of organisms to these stressors is additive.
-Now, one might expect that on a graph, this cumulative effect takes the form of a linear function.
-In 40
+Now, one might expect that on a graph this cumulative effect takes the form of a linear function.
+In fact, the response function is, however, sigmoidal rather than linear, as we can see here on this graph.
+Such a sigmoidal function makes it 36